pronovic/run-script-framework/README.md

 - clean

-These tasks are needed to set up the local development environment, and they're also needed by the standard GitHub Actions build in [gha-shared-workflows](https://github.com/pronovic/gha-shared-workflows/blob/main/.github/workflows/poetry-build-and-test.yml).
+These tasks are needed to set up the local development environment, and they're also needed by the standard GitHub Actions build in [gha-shared-workflows](https://github.com/pronovic/gha-shared-workflows/blob/main/.github/workflows/uv-build-and-test.yml).
 They are called out separately as "basic tasks" in the help output for the `run` script.
 All other tasks are listed in alphabetical order in a separate help section.
 You can change the definition of these tasks to meet the needs of your repository, but they must exist.

-Additionally, there are two "hidden" tasks that are not shown in the help output for the `run` script:
+Additionally, there are several "hidden" tasks that are not shown in the help output for the `run` script.

-- mypy
-- pylint
+The `dch` and `sync` tasks are hidden utility features that simplify day-to-day development but aren't worth documenting publicly.

-These tasks exist for easy integration with Pycharm, so it's possible to use `run mypy` or `run pylint` from external tools configuration.
+The `mypy` and `lint` tasks exist for easy integration with Pycharm.
+This way, it's possible to use `run mypy` or `run lint` from external tools configuration.
 If you don't want to use one of these tools, just change the task to a no-op (i.e.  `echo "MyPy is not used in this repo"`).

 ## Synchronizing Shared Code